jordan-git/landmark-app/README.md

     https://thecodedeveloper.com/install-composer-windows-xampp/

+2. Open the terminal in the project root directory
-2. Run `npm install / npm run install`
+3. Run `npm install` to install dependencies
-3. Run `npm start / npm run start`
+4. Run `npm start` to host the server at `http://localhost:8000`

 ## Information